RADFXProject/FrontEnd/README.md

 ## Running the front-end locally

-In my case, my Windows username is "admin", yours will vary
+In my case, my Windows username is "admin", yours will vary so know your system username

+Do the commands in the Ubuntu terminal
 ```
 cd /mnt/c/Users/admin/Documents/GitHub/FrontEnd/
 ```